tyagipriyanka-repo/tyagipriyanka-repo.github.io/_posts/2018-11-19-e2eAngularJSTests_protractorBasicSetUp.md

 There are many parameters that allow you to setup Protractor.
 Here are a few that are the most important in my opinion:

 -   **SeleniumAddress**: This allows you provide a URL to the Selenium Server that Protractor will use to execute tests.
 In this case Selenium Server must be previously started to be able to run tests on Protractor.
--   **directConnect**: This way it is not necessary to start and stop the Selenium Server to run Protractor.
+-   **directConnect**: If set this parameter is set to true then, this way it is not necessary to start and stop the Selenium Server to run Protractor.
--   **SauceUser** and **SauceKey**: When this parameter is used, Protractor will ignore the SeleniumServerJar parameter and will run tests against the Selenium Server in [SauceLabs](https://saucelabs.com/).
 -   **Specs**: An array of test files can be sent through the specs parameter for Protractor to execute.
 The path of the test files must be relative to the config file.
 -   **seleniumArgs**: This allows you to pass a parameter to Selenium if SeleniumServerJar is being used.
 -   **capabilities**: Parameters also can be passed to the WebDriver using the capabilities parameter.
 It should contain the browser against which Protractor should run the tests.